Rxavio/java-annual-academic-report/README.md

 - teacher can view student record
 - teacher can delete student record
 - teacher can search student record
+- teacher can upload student photo
+- teacher can update student photo
 - teacher can print necessary student records
 - teacher can logout
 - Admin can login